hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/132_reply_to_the_address_of_welcome_at_madura.md

 little village-god and every little superstition custom is that which we are accustomed to call our religious faith.
 But local customs are infinite and contradictory.
 Which are we to obey, and which not to obey?
-The Brâhmin of Southern India, for instance, would shrink in horror at the sight of another Brahmin eating meat; a Brahmin in the North thinks it a most glorious and holy thing to do — he kills goats by the hundred in sacrifice.
+The Brāhmin of Southern India, for instance, would shrink in horror at the sight of another Brahmin eating meat; a Brahmin in the North thinks it a most glorious and holy thing to do — he kills goats by the hundred in sacrifice.
 If you put forward your custom, they are equally ready